elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ## Overview

-Python script to periodically update a local SQLite database with URLs sourced from various public lists (e.g. Tranco TOP1M), and use the Google Safe Browsing API and Yandex Safe Browsing API to generate a malicious URL blocklist for [DNSBL](https://en.wikipedia.org/wiki/Domain_Name_System-based_blackhole_list) applications like [pfBlockerNG](https://linuxincluded.com/block-ads-malvertising-on-pfsense-using-pfblockerng-dnsbl) or [Pi-hole](https://pi-hole.net).
+Create and/or update a local [SQLite](https://www.sqlite.org) database with URLs sourced from various public lists (e.g. Tranco TOP1M), and use the Google Safe Browsing API and Yandex Safe Browsing API to generate a malicious URL blocklist for [DNSBL](https://en.wikipedia.org/wiki/Domain_Name_System-based_blackhole_list) applications like [pfBlockerNG](https://linuxincluded.com/block-ads-malvertising-on-pfsense-using-pfblockerng-dnsbl) or [Pi-hole](https://pi-hole.net).

-Uses [Ray](http://www.ray.io) to make parallel requests with pipelining to the Google Safe Browsing API.
+Uses [Ray](http://www.ray.io) to make parallel requests with pipelining to the Safe Browsing APIs.

 ## URL sources